 The rate of basal meltwater generation at the 33 km site increases all winter, commensurate with the steadily increasing ice sliding speed (Fig. 6).
 Direct measurements of ice deformation revel negligible melting from strain heating (Maier et al., 2019).
-Whereas the geothermal heat flux for the region is estimated to be ~27 mW m-2 (Meierbachtol et al., 2015) the frictional heat from sliding during winter is many fold greater, calculated to be about 340 mW m-2.
+Whereas the geothermal heat flux for the region is estimated to be $\sim 27 \text{ mW m}^{-2}$ (Meierbachtol et al., 2015), the frictional heat from sliding during winter is manyfold greater and calculated to be about 340 mW m-2.
 Consequently, the time series of meltwater generation largely mimics the ice speed series.

-The basal meltwater generation during the 2016-2017 winter, the slowest of the three measured winter periods (Figure 2), increases from 2.8 cm a-1 w.e. at the start to more than 3.5 cm a-1 w.e. by the end of winter (Fig. 6a), a 20% increase over the period.
-The cumulative meltwater for the winter months reached 2.6, 2.4, and 2.3 cm w.e. during winters of 2014-15, 2015-16, and 2016-17, respectively.
-Meltwater generation differs from year-to-year, stemming from the date of the winter onset and the initial starting speed.
-The instantaneous ice melt rate on any particular day of winter can vary by >10% between years.
+The basal meltwater generation during the 2016-2017 winter, the slowest of the three measured winter periods (Fig. 2), increases from 2.8 cm a^{-1} w.e. at the start to more than 3.5 cm a^{-1} w.e. by the end of winter (Fig. 6a), which is a 20% increase over the period.
+The cumulative meltwater for the winter months reached 2.6, 2.4, and 2.3 cm w.e. during winters of 2014-2015, 2015-2016, and 2016-2017, respectively.
+Meltwater generation differs from year to year, stemming from the date of the winter onset and the initial starting speed.
+The instantaneous ice melt rate on any particular day of winter can vary by > 10% between years.
 However, the cumulative meltwater at any point in the winter is not particularly different between years since the winter is not long enough to cause much spread from the rate differences (Fig. 6b).
-Note that all above values represent an area-average.
+Note that all above values represent an area average.
 In reality, some area of the ice is separated from the bed over basal water cavities, meaning that the thickness melted from ice remaining in contact with the bed is greater than this average.
-Furthermore, rates of basal ice melt can be expected to be up to three times greater during high-speed periods of summer.
+Furthermore, rates of basal ice melt can be expected to be up to 3 times greater during high-speed periods of summer.

 The highest rates of frictional heat from sliding and basal meltwater generation in the IS basin are concentrated around the 33 km site, the region experiencing the greatest acceleration in winter.
-Here, the flow speeds are relatively high and the basal shear stress is large due to comparatively steep surface slopes, and so basal frictional heat is higher than elsewhere in the basin (Fig. 7a).
-Basal frictional heating in this region is >600 mW m-2 over areas that are 10s of km2.
+Here, the flow speeds are relatively high and the basal shear stress is large due to comparatively steep surface slopes, so basal frictional heat is higher than elsewhere in the basin (Fig. 7a).
+Basal frictional heating in this region is $> 600 \text{ mW m}^{-2}$ over areas that are tens of square kilometers.
 Frictional heating is far lower further inland, but still several times greater than the geothermal heat flux.
-The values calculated across the basin are likely upper limits, because the fraction of motion attributable to sliding is not likely any higher than what we measured at the 33 km site.
+The values calculated across the basin are likely upper limits because